joseph-vazquez/jvazquezPortfolio/README.md

-# Portfolio-website
+# This is my Portfolio website, jvazquezportfolio.com

-This is my Portfolio website where i plan to upload my info for others to see
+This is my Portfolio website where my info is shown for others to see.

+Many changes and updates are planned.